Akuli/jou/doc/sorting.md

 that takes two pointers to `Language` instances and compares their years.
 The return values of a comparator function must be:
 - `-1` or other negative `int`, if first item is less than second item
-- `1` or other positive `int`, if first item is less than second item
+- `1` or other positive `int`, if first item is greater than second item
-- `0`, if the items are considered equal
+- `0`, if the items are considered equal.

 Here's one way to write the comparator function: